-Benefit Description You pay

-Durable medical equipment (DME) (cont.)

-Duplicate durable medical equipment and supplies, orthotics and external prosthetics, and vision and hearing appliances that are intended to be used as a back-up device, for multiple residences, or for traveling, e.g., a second wheeled mobility device specifically for work or school use or a back-up manual wheelchair when a power wheelchair is the primary means of mobility.
-Repairs or replacements of durable medical equipment and supplies, orthotics and external prosthetics, and vision and hearing appliances covered under the manufacturer or supplier warranty or that meet the same medical need as the current item but in a more efficient manner or is more convenient, when there is no change in your medical condition.
-All charges

-Home health services

-Home health care ordered by a Plan physician and provided by a qualified home health agency for the treatment of an illness or injury when you are homebound.
+Benefit Description You pay Durable medical equipment (DME) (cont.)
+High Option Standard Option Repairs or replacements of durable medical equipment and supplies, orthotics and external prosthetics, and vision and hearing appliances covered under the manufacturer or supplier warranty or that meet the same medical need as the current item but in a more efficient manner or is more convenient, when there is no change in your medical condition.
+All charges All charges Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a qualified home health agency for the treatment of an illness or injury when you are homebound.
 Homebound means that due to an illness or injury, you are unable to leave home or if you leave home, doing so requires a considerable and taxing effort.
 Services provided for up to 150 visits per calendar year.
 Note: If you need home health care services for more than 30 days, a physician must certify that there is further need for the services and provide a continuing plan of treatment at the end of each 30-day period of care.
-Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge

-Not covered: All charges

-Nursing care requested by, or for the convenience of, the patient or the patient's family.
-Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or
+Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family.
+Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.
+Chiropractic High Option Standard Option Chiropractic manipulation Prior plan approval is required for chiropractic services subject to HMSA's criteria.

-rehabilitative.

-Chiropractic

-Chiropractic manipulation Prior plan approval is required for chiropractic services subject to HMSA's criteria.
 Plan providers obtain approval for you, non-Plan providers do not.
 See Section 3 You need prior Plan approval for certain services - Other services.
-Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge
+Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Alternative treatments High Option Standard Option No Benefit All charges All charges